exercism/scheme/exercises/bob/README.md

 * Run `(test)` to check your solution\.

-### Testing options

-You can see more information about failing test cases by passing arguments to the procedure `test`\.
- To see the failing input and output call `(test 'input 'output)`\.

 ## Source

 Inspired by the 'Deaf Grandma' exercise in Chris Pine's Learn to Program tutorial. [http://pine.fm/LearnToProgram/?Chapter=06](http://pine.fm/LearnToProgram/?Chapter=06)